Scroll down for a list of recent breast implant lawsuits.

 Please see October 5, 2019 cybersecurity and copying update.

 Where to Start:

 Gather all medical records from each of your medical providers, such as: implanting surgeon, primary doctor, specialists, dentist, etc. Regardless of a lawsuit, it is important to keep your own file of all pertaining medical records.
 How long medical offices are required to retain medical records varies with each state.
-For more information on requesting medical records, click on the link.
+See requesting medical records for more information.

 1. Obtain every page of your plastic surgery records (all operative reports, follow-up visits, etc).
 Ask if you were part of a manufacturer breast implant study and check all your records for any notes made by the surgeon.